1Bet Sports Review

 As mentioned, 1Bet only list eight different sports on their website;

 The sports which receive the most interest and turnover (football, American football and tennis) are all listed on the site, but other events such as boxing, handball (popular in central and northern Europe) and golf are all conspicuous in their absence.
-Horse racing and greyhound racing are also not covered (although many sportsbooks do not have the resources or desire to cover racing events).
+Horse racing and greyhound racing are also not covered (although many betting sites do not have the resources or desire to cover racing events).

 When looking at the odds layout on 1Bet, there is the option to view the site in ‘Asian style’.
 That is, each match/game/sport is displayed with the 1X2, Over/Under and Asian Handicap odds for both teams and for football betting, there are additional odds for the first half markets.